Konstantin Kalinin

 Cons of outsourcing neobank back-end to a bank

-• bank legacy software is usually hard to integrate with and slows down new features
+- bank legacy software is usually hard to integrate with and slows down new features like AI customer profiling

-Finally, you can opt for a banking-as-a-service option.
+Finally, you can opt for banking as a service.
 Companies like Temenos and Synapsefi offer all the required server and software infrastructure on-demand and function as a backend to your neobank app.

 Pros of using a banking-as-a-service provider